Jail

 West Covina Police Department

 The West Covina Police Department maintains a Type I jail facility operated by jailers.
-The entire jail operation is overseen by an assigned lieutenant.
-The jail facility provides enough bed space to accommodate 4 females and 12 males, with 6 additional beds that can accommodate either males or females as necessary.
+An assigned lieutenant oversees the entire jail operation.
+The jail facility provides 4 beds for females and 12 for males, with 6 additional beds that can be used for either sex as needed.
 Most individuals in custody are pre-trial arrestees who have been arrested for misdemeanors and felonies.
-Because we are a Type I jail facility we are only authorized to hold individuals for a maximum of 96 hours, precluding any emergencies.
+Because we are a Type I jail facility, we are authorized to hold individuals for up to 96 hours, which precludes emergency cases.

-The West Covina Police Department Jail maintains a compliment of 6 jailers with assistance from police cadets.
+The West Covina Police Department Jail maintains a complement of 6 jailers with assistance from police cadets.
 Jailers must complete a California Standard and Corrections (STC) Certified Corrections Officer Academy.
-Additionally, they receive continued training of at least 24 hours every year.
-The jail supervisor has also completed the California Board of Corrections STC certified supervisory training.
+Additionally, they receive at least 24 hours of continued training every year.
+The jail supervisor has also completed the California Board of Corrections STC-certified supervisory training.

 The mission of the West Covina Police Department Jail is to maintain the safety, security, and well-being of the individuals in our custody.

-Individuals are informed of their ability to contact family, employers, and legal counsel, and assist the families with information about those we hold in custody as well as visitation.
-Additionally, they serve three meals daily, which are strictly regulated by the state and county for their caloric and nutritional content.
-Each inmate is afforded access to showers, basic hygiene articles, and reading material.
+Individuals are informed of their ability to contact family members, employers, and legal counsel, and to assist families with information about individuals in our custody, as well as with visitation.
+Additionally, they serve three meals daily, with strict state and county regulations governing their caloric and nutritional content.
+Each inmate has access to showers, basic hygiene supplies, and reading materials.

 Need Information